tory24/markdown-preview/README.md

 #### Languages Used

-I primarily used React.js, Redux and CSS.
+I primarily used React.js and CSS.

 I also used [Marked.js](https://marked.js.org/) Library to parse the text.